grantcodes/terminally-pixelated/README.md

 - Browser sync for live reloading and development loveliness
 - Composer support
 - Photoswipe for nice image zooming
+- .vscode project configuration files

 ## Getting started

-To get started, download however you wish and edit `src/config.json` with your development url then run `npm install`, `composer install` and `npm run build` in the content directory to install the required dependencies.
+To get started, download however you wish and edit `.lando.yml` with your project / theme folder name then run `lando start`, `lando watch` to get the show on the road with hot reloading and everything.
+You'll probably want to change the 'app/style.css' file as well to change the theme details.

-Run `npm run start` in the content directory to watch for file changes and start a browser sync server.
+To install more dependencies I recommend using `lando npm install` and `lando composer require` to keep everything inside of lando.

-Run `npm run build` to fully compile your theme.
+Run `lando build` to fully compile and compress everything.

+## Known issues

+- While running `lando watch` the WordPress admin area doesn't work perfectly.
+If you want to test the admin area you will need to run `lando build` first

 ## Diving in